CRISPR identifies essential genes for cancer immunotherapy

 One such gene is called APLNR.
 The product of this gene is a protein called the apelin receptor.
 Although it had been suspected to contribute to the development of some cancers, this was the first indication of a role in the response to T cells.
 Further investigation of tumours from patients resistant to immunotherapies showed that the apelin receptor protein was non-functional in some of them, indicating that the loss of this protein may limit the response to immunotherapy treatment.

-Dr Shashank Patel, the first author of the study, said the results show that “many more genes than we originally expected play a vital role in dictating the success of cancer immunotherapies.”
+Dr Shashank Patel, the first author of the study, said the results show that “Many more genes than we originally expected to play a vital role in dictating the success of cancer immunotherapies.”

 The researchers wrote that this gene list could serve as a blueprint to study the emergence of tumour resistance to T cell-based cancer therapies.
 Dr Restifo noted that if this set of genes is validated in clinical trials, then this data could eventually lead to more effective treatments for patients.